fitimdurmishi/fastapinuxtdemo/README.md

 First of all, database environment is needed to configure.

-RDBMS system used for this project is Postgresql, so we need Postgresql server (i have used localhost, if you want to use different server, then you need appropriate connesction string, will show on connection string below on API configs).
+RDBMS system used for this project is Postgresql, so we need Postgresql server (i have used localhost, if you want to use different server, then you need appropriate connection string, will show on connection string below on API configs).

 First on the DB server (i have it here on localhost), we create the database named 'datacose', withe the command:

 	createdb -h localhost -p 5432 -U postgres datacose

 Then we create/restore the schema of the DB, with seeded data for the tables.
 This is done by using the file db_datacose.sql and the following command:

 	psql -h localhost -p 5432 -U postgres -d datacose -f {ENTER-HERE-THE-PATH-TO-THIS-FILE}/db_datacose.sql